City Unscripted

 Universal Studios Japan decorated for Halloween with elaborate decorations and costumed visitors Photo by Huu Huynh by pexels

-But honestly?
-The best part is watching how differently people behave here compared to elsewhere in Japan.
-Everyone's louder, more expressive, more willing to act silly.
+But honestly, the best part is watching how differently people behave here compared to elsewhere in Japan.
+Everyone's louder, more expressive, and more willing to act silly.
 It's like the park gives everyone permission to be more Osakan.

 Reality check: Yes, it's expensive.
 Yes, it gets insanely crowded.
 But if you're doing a day trip, spring for the Express Pass.
 Trust me on this one.